Bridie Jackson and the Arbour

-Bridie Jackson and The Arbour are a four-piece contemporary folk/acoustic band based in Newcastle upon Tyne, England.
+Bridie Jackson and The Arbour were a four-piece contemporary folk/acoustic band based in Newcastle upon Tyne, England.
 Their debut album, Bitter Lullabies was released in January 2012 to a sold-out album launch at The Sage Gateshead (Hall Two).
 They partnered with Debt Records to release two singles in 2013: the double A-Side Scarecrow / All You Love Is All You Are in February, and Prolong in June.

 The band's second album, New Skin, was released on 5 May 2014.